fmbot-discord/docs/docs/commands/tracks.md

 ### .friendwhoknowstrack (`.fwkt`, `.fwt`)

-Shows who from your friends listened to an track you're currently listening to or the one you're searching for.
+Shows who from your friends listened to current track or the one you're searching for.

 Options: